Web3-Mastermind-Groups/pm/README.md

 In the terminal, you will see a 2 private keys for an authorized accounts that can create proposals.
 Copy one of the keys to your pasteboard/clipboard (e.g. `CMD + c`).

-Navigate to `localhost:3000` in your browser and approve the app's request for access to your Metamask accounts.
+Navigate to `localhost:3000` in your browser and click connect.
+In Metamask, approve the app's request for access to your accounts.
 You will then see your connected Ethereum address.
-Using metamask, create a new account and paste in the private key you copied.
+Using Metamask, import a new account and paste in the private key you copied.
 With this account you can create a new proposal and vote on it.

 ### Mainnet / Testnet